johanv/blog.johanv.org/posts/how-to-change-the-status-of-a-civicrm-event-participant-by-scanning-a-bar-code.rst

 .. type: text

 Yesterday I was at `Civicon NWEurope 2016 <https://nweurope2016.civicrm.org/>`_.
-I was talking to Yves, who was searching for a system that allowed him to scan some kind of bar code of participants that turn up at an event, and then automatically change the participants's status to 'Attended' in CiviCRM.
+I was talking to Yves, who was searching for a system that would enable him to scan some kind of bar code of participants turning up at an event, and then automatically change the participants's status to 'Attended' in CiviCRM.

 ..
 TEASER_END

-I told him this was not very difficult, and I promised to create a simple proof of concept.
+I thought this would not be too difficult, and I promised to create a simple proof of concept.
 So here it is.

 I will just show that it is possible, in the most simple way.
 I created a PHP application that reads participant ID's using a web form.
 It calls CiviCRM using the API to change the status of those participants to 'attended'.
 I chose to write a PHP application, because I assume that people who use CiviCRM will understand PHP.
-But you can use any type of client.
+But you can use this with any programming language that can do curl-like web requests.

 So what you have to do, is send each participant a personalised letter or e-mail with their participant ID in a bar code font (more details on this later on).
-So with a scanner and the php app, we can change the participant status.
+So with a scanner and the PHP app, we can change the participant status.

-This example works for CiviCRM with Drupal.
+This example works for if your CiviCRM runs on top of Drupal.
+But I guess it can be changed for other platforms.

 What to do in CiviCRM?
 ======================